 Notes, Pro-tips, and quick FAQs –

 - Apply a generous amount of water on one side of the roti before roasting.
-This would ensure the roti’s to stick to the Tawa/cooker, cook properly and it will not fall on the stove during the cooking process.
+This would ensure the rotis stick to the Tawa/cooker, cook properly, and will not fall on the stove during the cooking process.

-- Don’t worry if a Couple of first ones stick to the Tawa.
-Use a flat spatula and remove them off the tawa/griddle.
+- Don’t worry if a Couple of the first ones stick to the Tawa.
+Use a flat spatula and remove them from the tawa/griddle.

 - Use only all-purpose flour to make tandoori naan without yeast!

 - Always use an Iron Tawa for the best results.
-Non-stick griddle/Tawa never works for this recipe as roti don’t stick to the pan and easily fall off.
+A non-stick griddle/Tawa never works for this recipe, as the roti doesn’t stick to the pan and easily falls off.

-- Avoid adding much water to the flour all at once.
+- Avoid adding a large amount of water to the flour all at once.

-- While rolling, don’t use too much dry flour.
-Too much dry flour will not let the roti stick to the cooking surface.
+- While rolling, don't use too much dry flour.
+Too much dry flour will prevent the roti from sticking to the cooking surface.
 Shake off excess dry flour before cooking.

-- Make sure the Tawa is very hot before putting the roti on it.
+- Ensure the Tawa is very hot before placing the roti on it.

-Naan is a leavened flatbread that is fancier and heavier than roti and is made using only all-purpose flour (also called maida in Hindi).
+Naan is a leavened flatbread that is fancier and heavier than roti, made using only all-purpose flour (also called maida in Hindi).

-Tandoori Roti is an unleavened flatbread and is mostly made using whole wheat (atta) or a mix of whole wheat + all-purpose flour.
+Tandoori Roti is an unleavened flatbread primarily made with whole wheat (atta) or a combination of whole wheat and all-purpose flour.

-Yes, it is considered to be healthier than naan as It contains whole wheat flour/ atta.
+Yes, it is considered healthier than naan as it contains whole wheat flour/ atta.

 You can also FOLLOW me on FACEBOOK, INSTAGRAM, and PINTEREST for more fabulous recipes and updates.